philyboysmith/wsrt/content/collections/pages/seahorse-story.md

         content:
           -
             type: text
+            marks:
+              -
+                type: bold
+            text: 'It’s all about the snouts in the two types of seahorse which you’ll find off the coast of southern England - the short and the long! '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
-            text: "It’s all about the snouts in the two types of seahorse which you’ll find off the coast of southern England - the short and the long!
-You’re probably asking yourself what have our freshwater rivers got to do with these saltwater dwelling creatures, but river water quality has a huge impact on the habitat of these tiny animals.\_"
+            text: "You’re probably asking yourself what have our freshwater rivers got to do with these saltwater dwelling creatures, but river water quality has a huge impact on the habitat of these tiny animals.\_"
       -
         type: paragraph
         content: